pbuffolino/hackathon-passkey-site/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+Open [http://localhost:3000/hackathon-passkey-site](http://localhost:3000/hackathon-passkey-site) in your browser to see the application.

+> **Note**: The `/hackathon-passkey-site` path is required due to the `basePath` configuration for GitHub Pages deployment.
+To develop at the root path, temporarily comment out `basePath` and `assetPrefix` in `next.config.ts`.

 The page will automatically reload when you make changes to the code.